 STYLE by William Klein

-15 September–27 November, 2022
+15 September–27 November, 2022press release

 This September, f22 foto space is delighted to present the “Style” exhibition by William Klein, one of the most influential photographers.
 In this exhibition, we invite you to explore Klein’s non-conforming approach to fashion through his avant-garde perspective, which has redefined modern photography.